 - You are in a private automobile or other private means of conveyance and carrying the weapon for the lawful protection of your or someone else’s property while traveling;

-- You hold a valid written permit to carry a concealed weapon and are not carrying it in a place where concealed carry is prohibited by law (such as a public school, including high schools, or courthouse or certain other public buildings or specific areas);
+- You hold a valid permit to carry a concealed weapon and are not carrying it in a place where concealed carry is prohibited by law (such as a public school, including high schools, or courthouse or certain other public buildings or specific areas);

 - You are going on a legitimate hunting or fishing trip with a hunting or fishing knife;